Russians in China: Japanese occupation and World War II

 In this climate of anti-Soviet fear, the Three-River Russians initially welcomed the Japanese invasion.
 In December 1932, they greeted the new "era of order and justice" and promised their cooperation.
 Japan permitted a certain degree of cultural autonomy for minorities like the Russians, mainly to counter the numerically dominant Han Chinese in their new puppet state, Manchukuo.
 Russian language propaganda of Manchukuo painted local life in idyllic colors.

-This initial optimism by weakened by strict Japanese surveillance.
+This initial optimism was weakened by strict Japanese surveillance.
 The main tool for this was the BREM with which they had to register.
-In 1944 the BREM district for the Khingan (incl.
+In 1944, the BREM district for the Khingan (incl.
 Tryokhrechye) was the second largest by members (21,202) after Harbin (39,421).
 The BREM organized local propaganda and indoctrination, especially for Russian youth, and the celebrations for March 1, Manchukuo's national holiday.
 From 1937 onwards, control of the border region was intensified, and from the 1940s, traveling to and settling in the region required a permit.
 This increased the isolation of the community.

+Japanese general Kenji Doihara forced White Russian women into prostitution and drug addiction to spy and spread drugs to their male Chinese clients.
+He initially gave food and shelter to tens of thousands Russian White émigré women who had taken refuge in the Far East after the defeat of the White Russian anti-Bolshevik movement during the Russian Civil War and the withdrawal of the Entente and Japanese armies from Siberia.
+Having lost their livelihoods, and with most of them widowed, Doihara forced the women into prostitution, using them to create a network of brothels throughout China where they worked under inhuman conditions.
+The use of heroin and opium was promoted to them as a way to tolerate their miserable fate.
+Once addicted, the women were used to further spread the use of opium among the Chinese population by earning one free opium pipe for every six they were selling to Chinese customers.

+Japanese scientists conducted human experiments on White Russian men, women and children by gassing, injecting and vivisecting them in Unit 731 and Unit 100.
+There were multiple Russian victims of Unit 731 and testimonies and records show that a Russian girl and her mother were gassed and one Russian man was cut into two and preserved with formaldehyde.

+Some children grew up inside the walls of Unit 731, infected with syphilis.
+A Youth Corps member deployed to train at Unit 731 recalled viewing a batch of subjects that would undergo syphilis testing: " one was a White Russian woman with a daughter of four or five years of age, and the last was a White Russian woman with a boy of about six or seven."
+The children of these women were tested in ways similar to their parents, with specific emphasis on determining how longer infection periods affected the effectiveness of treatments.

+Senior Sergeant Kazuo Mitomo described some of Unit 100's human experiments: